Skip to Main Content

 What makes the cocina format particularly suited to neighborhood dining is its tolerance for informality without sacrificing cooking quality.
 The meal does not require orchestration in the way that a tasting-menu format at Atomix in New York City or Blue Hill at Stone Barns in Tarrytown does.
 You can arrive hungry and order immediately, or you can spread the meal across two hours with drinks between courses.
 The kitchen supports both.
 Sauces, stews, and braised preparations that form the backbone of much Latin American home cooking are forgiving in terms of timing in a way that à la minute fine dining is not, and that forgiveness translates into a more relaxed table experience.

 The beverage component of a Latin American meal also follows its own logic.
 Where a European fine-dining context would default to a wine pairing, the Latin American table has its own canon of spirits and cocktails, from pisco-based drinks with Peruvian roots to rum-forward preparations with Caribbean influence.
 Beer, often lager or light lager styles, remains a common pairing with heartier preparations.
-The specific beverage program at Aroma is not documented in available data, but the category conventions suggest that cocktails and spirits will likely feature alongside a wine list.
+The beverage program at Aroma is not documented in the record.

 Planning Your Visit